meisnate12/MK-Docs/docs/pmm/install/guides/wt/wt-09-next-steps.md

 Edit `Movies.yml` to reflect the actions you want PMM to perform on *your* libraries.

 TV Shows and other libraries work the same way as you've seen above.
-Create a section under `Libraries:` in the config.yml, refer to default files or create a metadata file, define collections, run the script.
+Create a section under `libraries:` in the config.yml, refer to default files or create a metadata file, define collections, run the script.

 Investigate the rest of the wiki to learn about everything Plex-Meta-Manager can do for you.